 Defoe, Ty, Larissa FastHorse, and Michael John Garcés.
-"Creative practices as an act of service."
+"Creative practice as an act of service."
 Throughlines. www.throughlines.org/suite-content/creative-practices-as-an-act-of-service.
 [Date accessed].

 Fostering narrative reparations